AndroidPillars/Android/CHAPTER-3.md

 - When you use an application on your mobile phone, the application connects to the Internet and sends data to a server.
 - The server then retrieves that data, interprets it, performs the necessary actions and sends it back to your phone.
 - The application then interprets that data and presents you with the information you wanted in a readable way.

+# Singleton

+- Ensures a class has only one instance, and provide a global point of access it.
+- Some times we need only one instances of an Object.

+__Advantages__

+- Saves memory because object is not created at each request.
+Only single instance is reused again and again.

+__Usage of Singleton design pattern__

+- Singleton pattern is mostly used in multi-threaded and database applications.
+It is used in logging, caching, thread pools, configuration settings etc.